 The Arch is open with Summer hours 8 am – 10 pm and Winter hours 9 am – 6 pm.
-Keep in mind that the last Tram for the day leaves 1 hour before closing.
+Keep in mind that the last tram for the day leaves 1 hour before closing.

-The Old Courthouse hosts a variety of things free activities such as daily ranger-led talks, exhibit galleries, and restored courtrooms as well as a History Channel film about Dred and Harriet Scott’s quest for freedom.
-The Old Courthouse is open 8:30 – 4:30 daily
+The Old Courthouse hosts a variety of free activities such as daily ranger-led talks, exhibit galleries, and self-guided tours of the restored courtrooms.
+You can watch a film produced by the History Channel about Dred and Harriet Scott’s quest for freedom at The Old Courthouse.

-Cruise hours vary, contact them for daily times.
+Cruise hours vary.
+Contact them for daily times.

 Check out the St Louis Arch hours and events to learn about upcoming activities and programs.